Traveling to High-Risk Countries

 |White or Yellow (solid)||Levels 1 & 2||No|

-The University may require any traveler to seek a prior permission for travel from the committee if the travel raises serious safety concerns or may be outside insurance coverage areas
+**The University may require any traveler to seek prior permission for travel from the committee if the travel destination raises serious safety concerns and/or is located outside insurance coverage areas.

 Conditions and Approval Process

-The committee will take into consideration a number of factors including, but not limited to:
+The University will take into consideration a number of factors including, but not limited to:

-- adequacy of the measures to mitigate the specific health and safety risks
+- Adequacy of the measures taken to mitigate specific health and safety risks

-The committee shall determine if travel will be approved and with what, if any, conditions.
+The committee shall determine if travel will recommended for approval by the Provost and with what, if any, conditions.
 If approved, travelers will be required to sign an Agreement and Acknowledgement of Risk document.

 About the International Travel Review Committee

 The committee consists of representatives from Global Engagement and Environmental Health and Risk Management in consultation with the Office of Legal Counsel.
-In certain circumstances the committee may contact external parties including but not limited to Curry Health Center and regional experts.
+In certain circumstances, the committee may contact external parties including, but not limited to, the Curry Health Center and regional experts.